Powerful explosion rocks Lebanon's capital Beirut, hundreds injured | DW | 04.08.2020

 Lebanese Health Minister Hamad Hasan said there was a "very high number of injuries," according to local television channel LBC.
 Beirut's governor told local TV "I have never in my life seen a disaster this big."

 Several eyewitnesses reported that some of the wounded may be buried under rubble.
-Casualties were not yet confirmed.
+Exact numbers of casualties were not yet confirmed.

 'A fireball'

-Note: This story has been updated to reflect the latest developments.